Types of construction documents – What can you digitalise?

 Bidding documents:

 Before you issue for construction, you’ll usually issue a set of documents for bidding only.
-These documents set out the scope of the work and include detailed pages outlining everything before the contract is awarded and construction is started.
+These documents define the scope of work and detail the project requirements before awarding the contract and initiating construction.

 Project manual:

-The permitting authority checks the drawings for safe adherence to building codes and zoning laws.
+The permit set: Reviewed by local permitting authorities for compliance with building codes and zoning laws.

 Contract documents: